 Do Professional Baristas Add Salt To Coffee?

-It’s also worth noting that adding salt to coffee is not a new practice.
+It is worth noting that adding salt to coffee is not a new practice.
 Historically, in some regions, like Ethiopia, Yemen, and other parts of Africa, salt was added to coffee as a traditional practice.
+Whether it persists today is anyone’s guess.

 Does Adding Salt To Coffee Affect The Caffeine Level?

-What Are Some Other Ways To Reduce The Bitterness In Coffee?
+What Are Some Ways To Reduce The Bitterness In Coffee?

 There are several ways to reduce the bitterness in coffee, some of which include:

-4. Experimenting with Different Brewing Methods – Different brewing methods can also affect the taste of coffee.
-Some methods, such as pour-over or French press, can produce a smoother, less bitter cup of coffee.
+- Experimenting with Different Brewing Methods – Different brewing methods can also affect the taste of coffee.
+Some methods, such as Espresso, Pour-over or French press, can produce a smoother, less bitter cup of coffee.
+These methods also tend to reduce the amount of acid in the coffee, which can also improve palatability and digestibility of the coffee.

-6. Adding Cream or Milk – A splash of cream or milk can help to reduce the bitterness of coffee and make it even more enjoyable.
+- Adding Cream or Milk – A splash of cream or milk can help to reduce the bitterness of coffee and make it even more smooth and enjoyable.

 What Are Some Other Common Ways To Enhance The Flavor Of Coffee?

-Not a fan of coffee-flavored coffee?
 A lot of the same ways employed to reduce the bitterness can also apply to change the flavor profile of your cup of joe.
-In addition to any methods mentioned above, here are a few more specifically geared to altering the flavor.
+In addition to any methods mentioned above, here are a few more specifically geared to improving the flavor profile:

-5. Using Quality Water – Water makes up the bulk of your coffee drink, so you might as well use the best.
+- Using Quality Water – Water makes up the bulk of your coffee drink, so you might as well use the best.
 Try filtered or bottled water the next time you brew up those expensive, freshly ground coffee beans.
+My preference is to always use water from my Reverse Osmosis filter.
+This has the added benefit of not having to de-scale the espresso machine quite so often.